-Does small talk make you stressed out?
+Does small talk make you feel stressed out?
 Do you feel anxious when making small talk with new people?
 If you are wondering how to make small talk meaningful, then this is for you.

 Do you dread small talk?

 Unless you are a social butterfly, it is likely that you hate and abhor small talk at parties where you are surrounded by mostly strangers.
 This is especially true if you are an introvert.
 “Introverts tend to dread small talk.
 They worry that it will be boring, awkward, or that they’ll run out of things to say,” states a Forbes article.

 No, we don’t care about the weather, unless there’s a hurricane out there.
 Am I right?
-So what can you do to make idle chit chat more interesting?
+So what can you do to make idle chit-chat more interesting?
 How can you make small talk meaningful?

 Here’s what science says

 According to a study published by Psychological Science, stimulating and meaningful conversations can lift your mood and make you happy.
 The research revealed that subjects who spent more than 70% of their time talking were the happiest.

 Matthias Mehl, a psychologist at the University of Arizona said that the study shows “the more time a person spends in the presence of others is a good predictor of the person’s level of happiness.”
 The subjects who were the happiest also engaged in a lot of in-depth conversations as well as small talk.

 Another study found that just 10 minutes of regular conversation with others can improve your cognitive abilities.
 The research revealed that “The boost from ten minutes getting to know someone was equivalent to that from solving crossword puzzles,” says Psychologist, Jeremy Dean, Ph.D.
 Researchers found that having a casual and friendly conversation with someone is an excellent tool for improving our abilities to complete a mentally challenging task.